w314/notes/javaNotes/javaBasics.md

 > If there was an error in the console when you tried to run your program, how would you debug?

+## General Program execution
+- What does System.exit(0) do?
+System.exit(0) in Java terminates the currently running Java virtual machine (JVM).
+The argument 0 indicates a successful termination.
+Generally, a non-zero argument (e.g., System.exit(1)) indicates an abnormal termination due to an error or other issue.
+The argument passed to System.exit() is typically used as an exit code that can be queried by the operating system or calling process.

 ## Errors & Exceptions

 > What is the difference between an Error and an Exception?